 Health conditions linked to TIA and stroke

-At your TIA appointment, you will be tested for health conditions linked to stroke.
+At your TIA appointment, you'll be tested for health conditions linked to stroke.
 Some people only find out that they have one of these conditions after a TIA or stroke.
 You may need to take long-term medication.

 High blood pressure